PS VR2: Features, specs, PS5 VR design & everything we know

-PlayStation VR 2 is coming, but what will virtual reality on PS5 be like, and how will it be better than the first iteration?
+PlayStation VR 2 is coming, but what will virtual reality on PS5 be like, and how will it improve on the first iteration?
 Here’s everything we know about PS VR2.

 Despite originally saying they had “no plans” to update VR on the PS5, Sony announced PlayStation VR2 (or PS VR2) just a few short months later.
 Now, we’ve now got a full look at the hardware in all its glory. the specs behind it, and some of its shiny games too!

 Now that we know PlayStation VR2 is not just a virtual reality, here’s everything we know about Sony’s plans to bring an updated VR experience to PS5 in one place.

 - PS VR2 release date